Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Appendix

 \subsection{Augmentation and hyperparameter choices for self-supervised fine-tuning}

-To select the optimal hyperparameters for our self-supervised fine-tuning, we performed a detailed hyperparameter study using the ICLR dataset.
+To select the optimal hyperparameters for our self-supervised fine-tuning, we performed a detailed hyperparameter analysis using the ICLR dataset.
 We ran the fine-tuning of MPNet for one epoch, and assessed the final $k$NN classification accuracy (Figure~\ref{fig:hyperparams}).
 In each experiment, all other parameters were kept at their default values described in Section~\ref{sec:contrastive-training}.

-\paragraph{Pooling} We compared four different pooling strategies for forming the final sentence representation: average pooling, the classification token \texttt{[CLS]}, the separation token \texttt{[SEP]} (appended at the end of each input text), and the seventh token (as an example of an arbitrary token number).
+\paragraph{Pooling} We compared four different pooling strategies for forming the final sentence representation: average pooling, the classification token \texttt{[CLS]}, the separation token \texttt{[SEP]} (appended at the end of each input text; similar to \texttt{[EOS]} token), and the seventh token (as an example of an arbitrary token).
 We obtained the best results using the average pooling and \texttt{[SEP]} token, with the other two options performing less well (Figure~\ref{fig:hyperparams}a).

 When evaluating off-the-shelf models, we always used the mean pooling.
 On the ICLR dataset, some off-the-shelf models showed slightly higher $k$NN accuracy in the \texttt{[SEP]} token representation than using the \texttt{[CLS]} token or average pooling, but the difference was small (Table~\ref{tab:$k$NN-accuracy-av-cls-sep}).
 It has recently been shown in a computer vision setting that additional tokens can be used by the transformer model as `registers' to store high-level features \citep{darcet2023registers}.
 Our results suggest that the same can happen with language models, since the \texttt{[SEP]} token often serves as a good sentence representation despite not being explicitly used for training.